-The Commission holds an extensive range of documents in response to the services it provides, including publications such as fact sheets, technical information and industry development advice.
+The Peel Development Commission holds an extensive range of documents in response to the services it provides, including an extensive range of publications such as fact sheets, technical information and industry development advice.
 Publications can be made available in alternative formats upon request.